Cyb10101/notes/System/Linux/Bugfix.md

 timedatectl set-ntp 1
 ```

-*Tags: Windows timezone, Same time for Windows and Linux*
+*Tags: Timezone, Same time for Windows and Linux*